pmeads/course-dbt/greenery/README.md

 - which products are out of stock or low on stock?

 ## Explain the marts models you added.
 Why did you organize the models in the way you did?
+This was a tough assignment because I am very far removed from marketing!
+I have little business acumen but with that said, I believe the strenght of this project was creating models in order to answer business questions.
+For each question that I came up with a possible interest to each department, I tried to write a sql statement against the staging tables to answer it.
+With this approach, I realized what fact and dimension tables I could create to satisfy the business need.
+When there was SQL that would be used in more than one place, I created an intermediate model.
+I started out in the models/marts/core dir and created some generic dimension and fact tables.
+Then in the marketing and product folders under models/marts, i tried to create models that would use the core tables to answer the questions I came up with.